eyeseast/spatial-data-cooking-show/README.md

 - [datasette-geojson-map](https://github.com/eyeseast/datasette-geojson-map) renders a map for geographic queries
 - [sqlite-colorbrewer](https://github.com/eyeseast/sqlite-colorbrewer) adds a `colorbrewer` function to SQLite

-Run `pipenv install` to create a virtual environment and get the latest version of everything.
+Run `poetry install` to create a virtual environment and get the latest version of everything.
 I also recommend installing [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index).

 ### You might also use ...

-These libraries aren't included in the `Pipfile` but could be useful:
+These libraries aren't included in the default dependencies but could be useful:

 - [geocode-sqlite](https://github.com/eyeseast/geocode-sqlite) will run a geocoder on every row in a table, saving the results to `latitude` and `longitude` columns.
 - [datasette-leaflet-geojson](https://github.com/simonw/datasette-leaflet-geojson) renders a map for each feature row.